Seongcheol: Growing reputation and recognition

 Another anecdote recounts how while Seongcheol was staying in Mangwolsa in Dobong mountain, an old monk by the name of Chunseong refused to believe this.
 He wanted to catch Seongcheol dozing off to sleep, so spied on him secretly throughout one night.
 But having witnessed the truth of the rumor, Chunseong was struck with amazement and himself started employing the technique.
 It is said that the stress of the practice and the old age at which he started the technique caused all of his teeth to fall out later in life.

 Seongcheol's reputation for intensive practice was not limited only to his meditation per se.
 He was also known to be completely indifferent to the outside world, focused intently only on meditation and guiding fellow monks to enlightenment.
-His indifference was so thorough that he even refused to see his mother when she visited him at Mahayunsa in Kumgangsan mountain.
+His indifference was so thorough that he even refused to see his mother when she visited him at Mahayunsa in Mount Kumgang.
 "No need to see her" was reportedly his reply to her visit, to which his fellow monks burst out in anger, stating that although they were monks devoted to asceticism and meditation, refusing to see his own mother was too extreme an action.
-Afterwards, Seongcheol accompanied his mother, showing her the sites of Kumgangsan mountain.
+Afterwards, Seongcheol accompanied his mother, showing her the sites of Mount Kumgang.